-- 10.1 The degree of DClinPsy will be conferred on candidates who: - a) have successfully completed the taught component of the programme, and - b) have satisfied the Examiners as to the standard of the Research Project Portfolio, and - c) have achieved all standards of proficiency required by the HCPC and core competencies required by the BPS, and - d) have supplied all raw data for the research portfolio to the school administrators, and - e) have obtained confirmation from the primary research supervisor that they have prepared a submission ready journal paper, and - f) are not subject to any Fitness to Practise Proceedings.
+- 10.1 The degree of DClinPsy will be conferred on candidates who: - a) have successfully completed the taught component of the programme, and - b) have satisfied the Examiners as to the standard of the Research Project Portfolio, and - c) have achieved all standards of proficiency required by the HCPC and core competencies required by the BPS, and - d) have supplied all raw data for the research portfolio to the school Doctorate of Clinical Psychology (DClinPsy) Joint Regulations 2021-22

-10.2 The DClinPsy degree is awarded as a simple Pass, without classification or distinction/merit categories.
+- administrators, and - e) have obtained confirmation from the primary research supervisor that they have prepared a submission ready journal paper, and - f) are not subject to any Fitness to Practise Proceedings. - 10.2 The DClinPsy degree is awarded as a simple Pass, without classification or distinction/merit categories.